-6. The life support algorithm above has a loop - the command "Immediately resume CPR for 2 min" is repeated endlessly (or until ROSC is achieved).
+2. The life support algorithm above has a loop - the command "Immediately resume CPR for 2 min" is repeated endlessly (or until ROSC is achieved).
+A loop may repeat a fixed number of times, be applied to all individuals in a sample or repeat until a certain condition is met.
 Come up with an algorithm you have used in work/study/life which has a loop, and write it down as a flow chart.